sigmf/SigMF/sigmf-spec.md

 ### SigMF Collection Compliance

-In order to be 'SigMF Compliant', a collection MUST contain only compliant Recordings.
+In order to be 'SigMF Compliant', a Collection must meet the following
+requirements:

+1. The collection MUST contain only compliant Recordings.
+1. The Collection Object MUST only contain SigMF key/value pairs provided by the core specification or a compliant SigMF extension.

 ### SigMF Application Compliance